FrancescoDiSalesGithub/SimpleVirusWriting/README.md

 - profondity bomb
 - logic/time bomb
 - hide message in a picture
+- getting account informations in the shadow file

 All these virus are written for the linux enviroment.